 Time - stamping authority CERTUM QTSA issues time-stamping tokens which, in terms of the Civil Code, produce legal consequences of a certified date.
 The primary use of time-stamps is to mark long-term electronic signature with reliable time.
-Timestamps issued by the CERTUM QTSA may also be used in any other cases that require a comparable time-stamping service.
+Time-stamps issued by the CERTUM QTSA may also be used in any other cases that require a comparable time-stamping service.
+Time - stamping authority CERTUM QTSA issues time-stamping tokens in accordance with the CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures - Part 1: System Security Requirements.

-Time-stamping service is available to public, howeve time - stamping authority CERTUM QTSA verifies authenticity of the each request and rejects it when the format of the request is not correct or the request comes from someone who is not entitled to receive this service, or whose identity cannot be confirmed.
+Time-stamping service is available to public, however time - stamping authority CERTUM QTSA verifies authenticity of the each request and rejects it when the format of the request is not correct or the request comes from someone who is not entitled to receive this service, or whose identity cannot be confirmed.